 You can combine all the Hybrid Mask patterns with each other and with the templates, in order to solve your specific problem – and to find the adaptation that fits perfectly!
 To combine two patterns, simply cut both on the same line (ideally, line B, right above the pattern name, as it doesn’t pleat!), join the pieces together and tape them on both sides.

-Another thing you should be aware of is the way the mask is tied (pictured above is my infographic on mask tying techniques!), as this changes the fit.
-Most masks fit well when the ties are pulled straight back, over and under the ear, and even better when the lower tie is pulled up.
+In addition, please be aware of the way the mask is tied (see Mask Tying Techniques!), as it alters the fit.
+Most masks fit well when ties are pulled straight back, over / under the ear, and even better when the lower tie is pulled up.

-Download of modified patterns and templates as printable PDF
+Download of modified Patterns and Templates as printable PDF

-Here you can download a printable PDF with all eight adjusted patterns and templates for my Hybrid Cloth Mask [V6 | Oct 5th, 2020] on 6 pages, in EU Din A4 or US letter format.
+Here you can download a printable PDF with all eight adjusted patterns and templates for my Hybrid Cloth Mask [V7 | March8th, 2021] on 13 pages, in EU Din A4 or US letter format.
 Before download, please read the conditions below!